» team » Ambassadors

 London Music Masters is privileged to have American composer Elliott Carter, British percussionist Colin Currie, British pianist Benjamin Grosvenor, British violinist Anthony Marwood, American violinist Tai Murray and Junior Ambassador cellist Sheku Kanneh-Mason endorse its work.
-As well-regarded professional musicians, our Ambassadors represent the high standards to which both the LMM Award Holders and Bridge Project students aspire, acting as fantastic role models.
+As well-regarded professional musicians, our Ambassadors represent the high standards to which both the LMM Award Holders and LMM Learning students aspire, acting as fantastic role models.

 “Every child and adult has a natural affinity for music.
 Self-expression through singing, performing and improvising is a vital part of a child’s development.
 Composing opens them up to the new and adventurous: the infinite possibilities.”